kenielf/math/notes/logarithms-1.md

  - E) $2.0$

-**3. The hydrogen potential $pH$ of a solution is defined as the index of acidity, neutrality or alcalinity.
+**3. The hydrogen potential $pH$ of a solution is defined as the index of acidity, neutrality or alkalinity.
 It is found in the following manner:**
 $$pH = log{1 \over H^{+}}$$
 **Considering $H^{+}$ as the concentration of hydrogen ions in this solution, the $pH$ of a solution, in which $H^{+} = 1.0 * 10^{-9}$, is:**